gitpod-io/gitpod/install/infra/single-cluster/aws/README.md

 is set to `false`.
 One can re-use the same `S3` bucket for both object storage and registry backend.

-The expectation is that you can use the credentials to these setups(provided later as terraform outputs) during the setup of Gitpod via UI later in the process.
+The expectation is that you can use the credentials to these setups(provided later
-Alternatively, one can choose to use incluster dependencies or separately created resources of choice.

 ### AMI Image ID and Kubernetes version